GandhiCloudLab/envizi-integration-hub-doc/readme.md

 4. Ingest Turbonomic Data into Envizi
 5. View the Turbonomic Data in Envizi

-## Pre-Requisite

 ## Pre-Requisites

 To run this tutorial you need to have the followings.

 1. IBM Envizi ESG Suite access with Administrator privileges.
 2. Docker runtime to run the docker container in your system.

-You need to have docker runtime to run the docker container in your system.

 ## 1. Create Data Service and Data Pipeline in Envizi